Skip to main content

 Why We Publish This Information

-• Transparency is part of care.
-Patients with compromised immune systems, chronic illness, or heightened infection concern deserve to verify our protocols before walking in — not just take our word for it.
+Honesty is part of care.
+Patients with weak immune systems, chronic illness, or extra worry about infection deserve to verify our protocols before walking in.
+Not just take our word.

-• Most practices don't publish this.
-If you've searched for Richmond, TX dentists that show infection-control accreditation or OSHA compliance information on their websites, you've likely noticed how few do.
-We believe that should change.
+Most offices do not publish this.
+If you have searched for Richmond, TX dentists that show infection control accreditation or OSHA compliance on their websites, you have probably noticed how few do.
+We think that should change.

-• Documentation exists.
-Our DIPC certification, OSHA training records, spore test logs, sterilization logs, EPA compliance records, and hepatitis B vaccination records are all maintained on file — not just claimed on a website.
+Documentation is real.
+Our DIPC certification, OSHA training records, spore test logs, sterilization logs, EPA compliance records, and hep B vaccination records are all kept on file.
+Not just claimed on a website.

 Not all sterilization is equal.
-Autoclave steam sterilization is the highest level recognized by the CDC and ADA for reusable dental instruments.
+Autoclave steam sterilization is the highest level recognized by the CDC and ADA for reusable dental tools.

 What Happens to Every

-After each patient, reusable instruments are collected, transported in a closed container to our sterilization area, and put through a strict multi-step process before being cleared for use with any future patient.
+After each patient, reusable tools are collected.
+Moved in a closed container to our sterilization area.
+And put through a strict multi-step process before being cleared for any future patient.

-Instruments are never simply wiped or soaked — they undergo full autoclave sterilization, which uses pressurized steam at 270°F to destroy all bacteria, viruses, fungi, and spores.
-This is the same sterilization standard used in hospital operating rooms.
+Tools are never just wiped or soaked.
+They go through full autoclave sterilization.
+Which uses pressurized steam at 270°F to destroy all bacteria, viruses, fungi, and spores.
+The same standard used in hospital operating rooms.

-Each instrument pouch includes a chemical indicator strip that changes color only when the correct temperature and pressure conditions have been reached — providing visible proof of sterilization on every single pack.
-Biological spore testing provides an additional layer of verification that the autoclave is functioning correctly.
+Each tool pouch has a chemical indicator strip that changes color only when the right temperature and pressure are reached.
+Visible proof of sterilization on every pack.
+Biological spore testing adds another layer of proof that the autoclave is working.

 270°F

-Pressurized steam penetrates instrument packaging to sterilize every surface
+Pressurized steam reaches into tool packaging to sterilize every surface

 100%

-Of reusable instruments individually bagged with sterilization indicators before every use
+Of reusable tools individually bagged with sterilization indicators before every use

 Logged

-Spore test results and sterilization cycle records maintained on file for every autoclave run
+Spore test results and cycle records kept on file for every autoclave run

 Our Complete Safety Protocols

-Six core areas of infection control — each one applied consistently between every patient, every day.
+Six core areas of infection control.
+Each one applied between every patient.
+Every day.

 🔩

-All reusable instruments go through a complete sterilization cycle before every patient — no exceptions.
+All reusable tools go through a full sterilization cycle before every patient.
+No exceptions.

-• Autoclave verified with biological spore testing — results logged
+Autoclave checked with biological spore testing, results logged

 🧴